Jhut89/Mailchimp-API-3.0-PHP/README.md

 ##Installation

 There are two way you can include this library in you project.
-One is through composer and the other is by cloning this repository and manualy including the `mailchimpRoot.php` file.
+One is through Composer and the other is by cloning this repository and manualy including the `mailchimpRoot.php` file.

-###Composer:

-Run:
+For Composer run:

 ```php
 composer require jhut89/mailchimp3php